The Principia name and logos

 Famously pondering why apples fall from trees, Newton wrote down the laws of gravity and laid the basis for working with it, a requirement for spaceflight.
-Tim Peake will spend six months living in weightlessness, the first time a British ESA astronaut will visit the International Space Station.
+Tim Peake spent six months living in weightlessness, the first time a British ESA astronaut visited the International Space Station.

 After the mission had a name, a logo was required.
 The BBC’s Blue Peter TV programme asked schoolchildren to design a mission patch for Tim and received more than 3000 entries.
 After a daunting process of elimination, 13-year-old Troy Wood’s design was chosen.
 Troy explains: “Principia refers to Isaac Newton’s principal laws of gravity and motion so I drew an apple because that is how he discovered gravity.

 “Plus Tim Peake is promoting healthy eating as part of his mission and apples are healthy.”
 Fittingly, a stylised Space Station glints in the apple.

 The Soyuz rocket taking Tim into space flies over the UK as the colours of the Union Flag run along the border.

 Each ESA astronaut has a mission name and patch, often chosen in a competition held in the astronaut’s home country.
 In Tim’s case, the entries were reduced to 33 candidates for presentation to an expert panel of judges.